electraone/datafiles/manual/src/developers/nightly.md

 Nightly builds are not considered to be stable and should not be used for serious work on the presets.
 :::

+## 2.0.6b

+21 June 2021
+### changelog
+- Minimalistic version of the Settings Menu window added.
+It is a very initial version of the Settings menu.
+More options will come.
+- Add brightness control for hw revision 2.2 or higher.
+- Make it possible to use solid background to highlight the active section - [Config format](./confformat.html#top-level-objects).
+- Improve switching of the active control set with the LCD touch.
+It is not required to hit the control any more.
+Any touch within the control set area will do the job.
+- Make the fader detail bigger so that it is easier to control it with the LCD touch.
+- Fix: Crash when patch `onRequest` or `onResponse` are called and Lua is not present.
+- Fix: Graphic artefacts showing up on the screen occasionally.
+- Fix: Knob on screen component (eg. page selection) has a grey arc displayed.
+- Fix: Incoming MIDI value that was out side the midiMin and midiMax broke controls graphics.

 ## 2.0.5b

 14 June 2021